abdullaahi140/Trigonometry-Equivalent-Angles/README.md

 #### Targets

-- Find the next or previous equivalent angle of a trigonometric equation.
+* [x] Find the next or previous equivalent angle of a trigonometric equation.
+* [x] Implement the same functionality for cosecant, secant and cotangent

+* [ ] Allow less/greater than and equal to function regarding range